corbado/example-nextjs-nodejs-passkey-associate/README.md

 node index.js
 ```

-The application should now be running on your local machine, with your backend runngin on `PORT=3001`.
+The application should now be running on your local machine, with your backend running on `PORT=3001`.